jack-emo/jack-emo/README.md

 ### Hi there, I'm Jack 👋

-I'm a 4A Computing and Financial Management (Computer Science + Finance) Student at the University of Waterloo minoring in Statistics as well.
-I'm hoping to gain some experience in the fields of Software Engineering, Product Management and/or Quantitative Finance.
+I'm a CFM + Stats Alumni from the University of Waterloo.

 Here are some ways you can reach me:
 * jemo@uwaterloo.ca